dipteshroy7/E-Commerce/README.md

 https://e-mobiles.herokuapp.com

 **Demo E-Commerce Website -**
-> Python Web application using Flask and SQLite.
-Hosted in Cloud Server.
+> Python Web application using Flask and SQLite in backend, and HTML, CSS, jquery in frontend.